What is Speak Up?

 When will Speak Up data results be available

 Data results will be available to participating schools and districts, online, free-of-charge, beginning in February of next year.
 Speak Up national findings will be released in the beginning of next Spring through a variety of venues, including: Congressional Briefings in Washington, DC, national and regional conferences, and our website.

 Can anyone view Speak Up data results?

 Schools and districts that participate in Speak Up have free online access via a password protected link to their specific Speak Up results with national benchmarks on our website.
-If you would like to view your school or districts Speak Up results and you are not sure how to access them, email the Speak Up team for assistance.
+To ensure confidentiality, Project Tomorrow will only release district and school level results to the primary contact on file.
+If you would like to view your school or district’s Speak Up results and you are not sure how to access them, email the Speak Up team for assistance.